Resume Writing

 But you have something better: potential, drive, and a willingness to learn.

-The trick is knowing how to sell it.
+The trick is knowing how to sell yourself.
 Here’s exactly how.

 Template #1: The Internship Applicant